nowhereman999/BASIC-To-6809/README.md

 V 4.36
 - Added command CPUSPEED # where # is 1 for .895 Mhz, 2 for 1.79 Mhz, 3 for 2.8636 MHz and anything else will
   set the speed to max for that computer's hardware.
 Which also will put a 6309 in native mode.
-- Added command COPYBACKGROUND, which copies the background on a CoCo 3 from buffer 0 to buffer 1
+- Added command COPYBLOCKS, which copies 8k blocks using stack blasting useful for CoCo3 copying from buffer 0 to buffer 1
+- Fix a bug with deep IF/THEN/ELSE layers that could exit to the wrong location
+- Tweaked the DIV16 & DIV16Rounding code so that the resulting value in D will be reflected in the condition codes when exiting the routine

 V 4.35
 - Fixed a problem with handling DATA statements that had many comma's in a row like (DATA "THIS",,,2,,)